 7. Encourage The Client

-When a person speaks, look at him favorably (not intently, do not gaze, but just look) and nod approvingly at the end of each of his sentences.
-This is encouraging and the client will not stutter or stutter frequently or at all.
-And then it will "go into a rage."
+When a person speaks, look at him favorably (not intently, do not gaze, but look) and nod approvingly at the end of each of his sentences.
+It is encouraging, and the client will not stutter frequently or at all.
+And then it will “go into a rage.”